AstroPathJHU/MaSS/README.md

       - 690: 128
       - 780: 256
 The code also produces a folder named ```*\Results\tmp_inform_data```, which contains .mat files for the images that meet the Image QA criteria, detailed below.
 These .mat files contain a copy of the ```*_cleaned_phenotype_table.csv``` in an easily accessible MATLAB format.

+##***Section 8:	Image QA QC utility***
+### Section 8.1 Description/ running instructions
+In order to assess the performance of the cell phenotype algorithms on a large quantity of images, an algorithm was developed to selectively sample images and create modified visual displays of those images.
+This algorithm is a secondary program which must be downloaded and installed separately, it is called CreateImageQAQC.
+This code must be run after the MaSS protocol as it relies on the tmp_inform_data directory the MaSS tool creates.
+The code is also relatively simple to run from a cmd prompt using the following:
+CALL "C:\Program Files\Astropath\ CreateImageQAQC \application \ CreateImageQAQC.exe" "*DIR \inform_data\Phenotyped" "MXX" “*DIR \BatchID_XX.xlsx”
+Again replacing *DIR with the corresponding paths, MXX with the sample name, and BatchID_XX with the name of the batch file.
+Unless changed during installation the path to the executable will be ‘C:\Program Files\Astropath\MaSS\application’.
+If the installation path is different, this should also be changed.